 Is it better to boil potatoes with or without skin?

-★ Did you make these garlic mashed potatoes?
+★ Did you make these mashed red potatoes?
 Don’t forget to give it a star rating below! ★

 - 5 pounds medium red potatoes, scrubbed and cut into quarters

 - 5 cloves garlic, minced

 - 1 teaspoon chives, finely chopped (optional)

 - Lightly oil the crock of the slow cooker.

 - Put the potatoes, garlic, oil, salt, pepper and water into the crock and toss.

 - Place the lid on the slow cooker and cook on high for 3 to 4 hours.